Gajol/balance/_docs/rust/resume.md

 ---

-## Application Architect
+## Application Architect — 1990-2012

-Genband: July 2010 - December 2012: Unified Communications
+**Solution Architect**: Genband: July 2010 - December 2012: Unified Communications

 - Defined software architecture for a unified communications system providing voice, messaging, presence and other collaboration capabilities for both legacy, mobile and desktop phones.
-- Defined major software components and led teams in developing C++ and Java-based systems using Agile Scrum methodologies.
+- Defined major technology and software components and led teams in developing C++ and Java-based systems using Agile Scrum methodologies.
 - Engaged with business teams to prioritize and develop a product roadmap.
 - Presented solutions and live product demonstrations to international customers resulting in product trials in several markets.